wgtunnel/website/docs/faq.md

 ## Can I switch tunnels based on which app is open?

-Yes, this is technically possible, but it requires system-level permissions, which are subject to a strict approval process by Google.
-This feature is not currently supported, but it may be considered for future development.
+This is technically possible via automation apps like [Tasker](https://tasker.joaoapps.com/), but it is not yet built into WG Tunnel.
+It is planned for future versions.

+## Will WG Tunnel ever support other platforms, like desktop?

+A long-term goal is to create a desktop app, but this would take an immense amount of effort.
+This project only has a single developer and no funding for such an endeavor.